FrostDracony/Roblox/3D Projects/GetCornersOfPart.md

 	PartH.CFrame = Position*CFrame.new(-Size.X/2 , -Size.Y/2 , Size.Z/2)
 end)
 ```

+## Edit 1: We make our script shorter and more readable
 This script can of course be written shorter:
 ```Lua
 --The two scripts must be in the part from which you want to get the corners.